Version for Canadian readers; for the U.S. article, click here.

 While school field trips have the potential for unwanted exposures, they are an important part of your child’s education, and worth the extra planning required.

 The Canadian Society of Allergy and Clinical Immunology’s national guidelines, called “Anaphylaxis in Schools and Other Settings,” recommend that administrators have a written school anaphylaxis plan with strategies to reduce risks for students with allergies, including an approach to field trips.
 As well, each at-risk student should have an individual anaphylaxis emergency plan, and safety protocols for outings can be written into that plan.

-“On a school trip, all the same rules apply for the anaphylaxis emergency plan, with a few extras,” says Laura Bantock, director of Food Allergy Canada’s western region.
+“On a school trip, all the same rules apply for the anaphylaxis emergency plan, with a few extras,” says Laura Bantock, former director of Food Allergy Canada’s western region.